jerryz920/SAFE-latte/safe-apps/cloud-attestation/latte.md

 postEndorsement bob kube-image attester 1
 ```

+### Use of endorsements
-### A principal can make use of an image endorsement by incorporating the
+A principal can make use of an image endorsement by incorporating the
 endorsement into its own trust wallet.
 The principal could set
 its policy on whose endorsements it trusts.